 Winners for the wine with the most appealing packaging and label: AVA Grace Vineyards, Pinot Gris, California

 Best Sparkling White: Underwood, Union Wine Co., Oregon

 Best Sauvignon Blanc: Francis Ford Coppola Winery, Sonoma County, California

 Best Pinot Noir: (a tie) HouseWine, Central Valley, Chile and Sterling Vineyards, California

 Red Blend Winner: 14 Hands Winery “Hot to Trot”, Columbia Valley, WA (Predominantly a Merlot and Syrah blend)

 #2 Best of Show: Sterling Vineyards Cabernet, California

-Choose a Wine in Cans for your next golf outing, tailgate party or barbeque.
+Choose a Wine in Cans for your next golf outing, tailgate party, boating, picnic, or barbeque.
 The PrimeWomen executives have made some excellent selections that you are for sure to enjoy.
 If you have your own favorite that we didn’t try out tell us about it in the comments below.